 Factors that Impact the Cost of Unplanned Downtime

 80% of companies experience unplanned downtime each year.
-For large corporations, the average cost of unplanned downtime per hour is $260,000, with the average equipment outage time being 4 hours.
+According to research conducted by Aberdeen, the average cost of unplanned downtime in large corporations per hour is $260,000!
+The average equipment outage time is as long as 4 hours.
 With such large dollar amounts at stake, there needs to be a way for companies to significantly reduce unplanned downtime.

 Cost of Downtime Factors Explained

 - Increased maintenance department costs – When equipment unexpectedly breaks down, maintenance staff have to respond immediately.
 This forces the maintenance department to rearrange priorities.
 Preventive maintenance plans often suffer in this process, which results in an increase in future equipment failures and more downtime.

 - Employees affected by downtime – It’s not only maintenance employees who are affected by downtime.
 Production staff who cannot perform their jobs because equipment is down still need to be paid or they will lose work hours.
 A serious breakdown may require additional staff to be scheduled, overtime to be paid, or outside help from a vendor or specialist.

 - Fixed organization costs – The fixed cost to maintain the organization and production infrastructure continue to mount even when no product is produced.

 - Lost revenue – Your entire organization is impacted when no or reduced revenue is made while a machine is down.
 The more hours the machine is down, the more significant this impact becomes.
 Money made on each part or product after production costs is reduced significantly.

 The total cost of unplanned downtime goes beyond numbers the loss of production which can be easily calculated.
 Other factors include loss of credibility and reputation with customers, stress on employees, and lack of process improvement.